What is it?

 - Up to four high school courses that provide graduation credits to students for completing up to 480 hours of paid apprenticeship work.

-- Earning a $1000 Youth WORK in Trades Award from the ITA and Ministry of Education if criteria are met
+- Earning a $1000 Youth WORK in Trades Award from Skilled Trades BC and Ministry of Education if criteria are met

 What are the employer’s responsibilities?